 Nightlife in Ulcinj

-At night Ulcinj really comes to life, and all the bars along the seafront were packed, everyone enjoying cheap beer and or sipping coffee.
+At night Ulcinj really comes to life, and it’s a proper party town once the sun goes down.
+All the bars along the seafront fill up, everyone enjoying cheap beer or sipping coffee before the night gets going.

-One of the best places to go is Zeus.
-This is a proper sweat-fest nightclub and the locals absolutely love it.
-Might be a bit too much for those over the age of 30/35, but if you’re looking for a cracking night out then this is it.
+Might be a bit too much for those over the age of 30/35, but if you’re looking for a cracking night out then Ulcinj delivers.
+Not that I’m say those in their 30s aren’t up for a good night out mind you!

 If you’re looking for the best hotels in Montenegro, you can check out my guide on all the best places to stay in the country.